Reading while traveling

 Sarihans – “Pedalımda 5 ülke” (Five Countries on my treadle)

 “A dream, two teachers, five countries, dozens of cities, hundreds of villages, thousands of colors, festivals, millions of treadles, billions of people ...”
 As the description of the book explains, it is about the travel of a family on a bike.
-The couple, Inci Sarihan and Soner Sarihan, have overcome the kilometers of the road by the bike and written down their memories, the cities they visited, places they overnighted, the restaurants they had food, and the hundreds of sites they admired.
+The couple, Inci Sarihan and Soner Sarihan have overcome the kilometers of the road by the bike and written down their memories, the cities they have visited, places they overnighted, the restaurants they had food in, and the hundreds of sites they admired.
 The writing style of the book will appeal to you and increase your interest in travel.

 Evliya Çelebi – “Seyahetname” (“Book of Travel”)